-High-p_t suppression
+High-pt suppression

-A tool for understanding the initial partonic state is to study identified high-p_t hadrons over a range of rapidities.
-BRAHMS is uniquely capable of studying the evolution of the high-p_t components of hadronic spectra over several units of rapidity.
-Recently all RHIC experiments have reported suppression of high-p_t spectra compared to expectations from pp collisions [5,7] near midrapidity at both 130 GeV and 200 GeV.
-BRAHMS, enabled by its broad rapidity coverage, can also study suppression at forward angles and observes this suppression at y~2.
+A tool for understanding the initial partonic state is to study identified high p_t hadrons over a range of rapidities.
+BRAHMS is uniquely capable of studying the evolution of the high p_t components of hadronic spectra over several units of rapidity.
+Recently all RHIC experiments have reported suppression of high p_T spectra compared to expectations from pp collisions [5,7] near midrapidity at both 130 GeV and 200 GeV.
+BRAHMS, with its extended pseudorapidity coverage, also observes this suppression at $y\sim 2$.
 The suppression may result from the energy loss of quarks and gluons passing through a dense partonic system.
 The continued suppression out to y=2 provides information on the longitudinal extent of this dense system.
 In the next set of measurements we will explore the suppression signature at even larger rapidity.

 The study of particle spectra in the p_t range of 1-4 GeV/c will help in the understanding of initial scattering (Cronin) effects, gluon shadowing effects and jet quenching.
 The relative importance of these processes depends on energy, rapidity and the mass of the collision system.
 Systematic studies may disentangle effects related to a 'cold' versus a 'hot' medium, and to the density of the medium.
-At higher rapidities (~3-4) the shape of the pion spectra may be sensitive to effects related to the Color Glass Condensate (gluon saturation) in the initial state [9] in p(d)-A reactions.
+At higher rapidities (~3-4) the shape of the pion spectra may allow the study of the Color Glass Condensate (gluon saturation) in the initial state [9] in p(d)-A reactions.